ChileOfficial Name: Republic of Chile

 - Many drivers exceed posted speed limits, do not maintain safe distances, and do not observe posted road signs.

 - Major arteries in Santiago may switch directions during morning and evening rush hours.

 - Drivers must carry sufficient Chilean pesos to pay frequent highway tolls.

-Chile has modern infrastructure.
-Taxis and public transportation are plentiful and relatively inexpensive.
+Public Transportation: Taxis and public transportation are generally safe, plentiful, and relatively inexpensive.
 Avoid using unmetered taxis; if you do use an unmetered taxi, agree to a fare before embarking.
 To use the public bus system in Santiago you need to obtain the prepaid “Bip” card.
 This card can also be used when traveling on the Santiago subway.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Chile’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Chile’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.